Got The D?

 - High-pitched cries

 Anyone who is G6PD deficient can respond differently to these triggers.
-Most symptoms start within 24 hours or longer after exposed to a trigger.
+Most symptoms start within 24 hours or longer after exposure to a trigger.
 It may be best to avoid all oxidative stress G6PDd triggers.

 Here are some types of foods known to be unsafe for G6PDd.
-Talk to your doctor about the risks for hemolytic reactions from the foods you eat.
+Talk to your doctor about the risks of hemolytic reactions from the foods you eat.
 Avoid potential oxidative stressors to stay healthy!

-- Assorted Legumes: (e.g. Fava Bean also known as Broad Bean, Windsor Bean, Horse Bean, Bell Bean, English dwarf bean, Fever bean, Haba bean, Tick bean, Pigeon bean & Silkworm bean.)
+- Assorted Legumes: (e.g. Fava Bean, also known as Broad Bean, Windsor Bean, Horse Bean, Bell Bean, English dwarf bean, Fever bean, Haba bean, Tick bean, Pigeon bean, & Silkworm bean.)
 Soy, Peanuts, Peas, Fenugreek and others have also been noted as possible triggers.

 - Asian Herbs click here

-- Bitter (Gourd-melon) also contains vicine which is believed to be the hemolytic agent found in the Fava Bean.
+- Bitter (Gourd-melon) also contains vicine, which is believed to be the hemolytic agent found in the Fava Bean.

 This list may not be complete…

 Anyone who is G6PD deficient can respond differently to these triggers.
-Most symptoms start within 24 hours or longer after exposed to a trigger.
+Most symptoms start within 24 hours or longer after exposure to a trigger.
 It may be best to avoid all oxidative stress G6PDd triggers.

-Mothers should be careful to what they are exposed to… breast milk can easily pass G6PDd triggers to baby.
+Mothers should be careful to what they are exposed to… breast milk can easily pass G6PDd triggers to the baby.

-Talk to your doctor/pharmacist about the risks for hemolytic reactions.Know the usual safe normal therapeutic medication for children/adults with G6PD Deficiency.
+Talk to your doctor/pharmacist about the risks of hemolytic reactions.
+Know the usual safe normal therapeutic medication for children/adults with G6PD Deficiency.

 Medications

-- Malaria prevention drugs Primaquine
+- Malaria prevention drugs, Primaquine

-Methylthioninium chloride (methylene blue) treatment for methemoglobinemia
+- Methylthioninium chloride (methylene blue) treatment for methemoglobinemia

 - Over counter salicylates medications [e.g. Aspirin (acetylsalicylic acid), Anacin, Bufferin, Ecotrin, Empirin, Excedrin, Kaopeptade & Pepto Bismol] Best to avoid medicines that contain aspirin when sick with higher than normal fever.